Badajoz pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Badajoz tomorrow?

-On 26 June 2026, pollen conditions in Badajoz will be different from today, with grass increasing
+On 17 July 2026, pollen conditions in Badajoz will be similar to today, with grass at low levels

 Is pollen expected to decrease in Badajoz this week?